Cash Flow Frog logo

 A smart way to simulate the consequences of your decisions

-How would hiring a new salesperson affect your business?
-Sales may increase but so will your expenses.
-Will it be profitable?
+How would hiring a new salesperson impact your business?
+Sales may increase, but so will your expenses.
+Would it be profitable?

 How would your bottom line be affected if you sign a new customer?
-They’ll bring in more business but require more work hours from your employees.
+They’ll bring in revenue but also require more employee time.

 Forecast scenarios allow you to simulate simple or complex sequences of changes.
 You can use scenario forecasting or multiple cash flow scenario forecasting to see the impact of every option on the table.